oms-pi-sw/MLST/README.md

 For windows you need to run the console with a program like *ansicon*.

 ## TODO:
-* Add a mixed exact algorith that use RAlg1 with MVCA, to find an *upper bound* for minimum graph cost.
+* Add a mixed exact algorith that use **Multithreaded Bottom-Up** *with an Heuristic Algorithm*, to find an *upper bound* for minimum graph cost.
-* Tabù heuristic algorithm.
-* Ant heuristic algorithm.
-* Genetic heuristic algorith.
+* Tabu heuristic algorithm and Path Relinking.
-* AStar (A*) exact algorithm.